Nordfjordeid: Death of King Audbjörn

 Audbjörn was killed during the second battle of Solskjel in 870 against Harald Hairfair.
-Harald was on a conquest to unite Norway under one rule leading to the Unification of Norway.
+Harald was on a quest to unite Norway under one rule leading to the Unification of Norway.
 Audbjörn wanted to maintain the current structure of petty kingdoms in Norway, in order to maintain his power.
 When news arrived that Harald was marching south from Trondheim, with a massive army; Audbjörn and King Arnvid of Sunnmøre gathered an army to defend their territories.
-A massive battle ensued with large casualties on both sides, both Kings fell during the battle.
+A massive battle ensued with many casualties on both sides.
+Both kings fell during the battle.

-Audbjörn was returned home to Nordfjordeid, and buried in the gravemound known as "Rundehogjen" with the original Myklebust ship.
+Audbjörn was returned home to Nordfjordeid, and buried in the gravemound known as "Rundehogjen" with the original Myklebust Ship.
 Excavations of the burial mound in 1864 resulted in the findings of a male skeleton aged approximately 25–35 with shoulder damage resulting from a sword or axe.
 The age of the ship and skeleton date back to the late 800s, confirming that Audbjörn was buried in the location.

 Siege of Mørejarl Ragnvald

 After the death of Audbjörn, his half brother Vemund Kamban became the ruler of Firda by birthright.
 Vemund rallied the remaining men in preparation for Harald arriving at Stad the next spring.
 Harald elected not to travel further south during the Autumn due to the challenging conditions in the area.

 Instead his ally, Jarl Ragnvald of Møre was instructed to defeat Vemund.
 He sent spies over the mountains to report of Vemund.

 Later the same year, there was a large gathering at the Naustdal farm, 10 km from Nordfjordeid.
 Vemund and 90 of his men participated in festivities at the farm.
 There was a large banquet, when Jarl Ragnvald traveled to the farm during the night aware of Vemunds location due to his spies.
-Ragnvald and his men set fire to the building where all of Vemunds men where sleeping.
+Ragnvald and his men set fire to the building where all of Vemunds men were sleeping.
 Killing them all, along with the King.
 This ended the reign of the Myklebust dynasty, and Harald successfully took control.

 Middle ages

 Shift to Christianity

 During the Middle Ages there was a shift to Christianity.
-Nordfjordeid was christened when King Olav Tryggvason in 997 called a meeting with the peasants of the area.
-The peasants arrived peacefully, but where met by Olav and his army.
-The peasants where given the choice of converting to Christianity or die.
+Nordfjordeid was Christianized when King Olav Tryggvason in 997 called a meeting with the peasants of the area.
+The peasants arrived peacefully, but were met by Olav and his army.
+The peasants were given the choice of converting to Christianity or death.
 Faced with overwhelming force, the peasants converted, resulting in Nordfjordeid and surrounding areas becoming Christian.

 Queen Ingerid Ragnvaldsdotter and the Stodrheim dynasty

 Árni Ívarsson á Stoðreimi (Arne of Stodrheim) was named Lendmann of Bergenhus Len by the king.
 Today Stodrheim is known as the village Stårheim.

 Arne was the godfather of King Magnus Erlingson (Magnus V of Norway).
-He married Queen Ingerid Ragnvaldsdotter of Norway around 1140, as her 4th husband.
+He married Queen Ingerid Ragnvaldsdotter of Norway around 1140, as her fourth husband.
 Ingerid received the title Queen Consort as she was previously married to King Harald Gille.